jasonrhaas/slackcloud/README.md

 export SLACK_CMD1_TOKEN='xxxx'
 ```

-Inside a virtualenv, run `pip install -r requirements.txt`.
+- Inside a virtualenv, run `pip install -r requirements.txt`.
+- See specific Mac OSX or Linux sections below for special Pillow and Matplotlib instructions.
+- Inside the virtualenv, run `python slackcloud.py`.
+The Flask application runs on **localhost:8081**.
+That port needs to be forwarded out to port 80 or 443 using Apache or Nginx on your webserver (the same one you set up to use for the Slash command).
+- In a slack channel, type `/command` and you should be greeted by a bot responding with a word cloud!

 ### Mac OSX

-- `pip install Pillow`
+- Inside the virtualenv, `pip install Pillow`
 - If you try running the application in this state you will get an error message from Matplotlib complaining about running inside a virtualenv.
 See [Virtualenv FAQ](http://matplotlib.org/faq/virtualenv_faq.html) for how to workaround this.

 ### Linux

 Installing **Pillow** on Linux can be a little bit tricky and depends on the distribution and OS packages.
 See [Pillow install instructions](http://pillow.readthedocs.org/en/3.0.x/installation.html#linux-installation)

-- Inside the virtualenv, run `python slackcloud.py`.
-You application by default runs on **localhost:8081**.
-That port needs to be publicly accessible or forward out to port 80 or 443 by your webserver.

-- In a slack channel, type `/command` and you should be greeted by a bot responding with a word cloud!